SoCal-Software-Labs/CrissCross/README.md

-# CrissCross - Like if IPFS was also a Real-Time Distributed Computing Network
+# CrissCross - Like if IPFS was also a Distributed Computing Network

 CrissCross is a new way to share immutable structures and call remote procedures.
 Build a tree, get a hash and distribute it in your own private cluster.
-Generate a key and advertise a service on the cluster.
+Build a service by generating a key and advertising on the cluster.
 Connect with any language that has a redis client.
 Store data in high speed databases.

 ## Status